 Foam Roller Size

 Choosing foam roller length is a matter of personal preference.
-Shorter foam rollers are generally lighter and easier to handle or maneuver around.
+Shorter foam rollers are generally lighter and easier to handle.
 They’re usually easier to transport or travel with as well.
 On the other hand, smaller foam rollers won’t work as well for larger bodies, and longer foam rollers will provide more surface space for large limbs and muscle groups.
 In addition, longer foam rollers like the Pro-Tec Athletics 35″ Foam Roller work very well for rolling out the spine and back muscles and facilitating chest and hip openers.

 Travel-Friendly Foam Rollers